skulblaka24/vault-crypter/README.md

 ### Step 2 - Encryption

-**NOTE:** If you want to create a key by hand, at the moment, the file should be named "key".
+**Note:** If you want to create a key by hand, at the moment, the file should be named "key".
 No other name.
 And the content of the file needs to be base64 encoded.
 For the cli command, it stays the same with/without a key as all is handled by the vault-crypter binary.

 To encrypt:
 ```